TheRealDax/multi-api/README.md

   Result = "1685801791" (4 days in the future)
 ```
-## Currencyformat
-`Converts a number to it's currency formatted equivalent`
+## Currencyformat - Converts a number to it's currency formatted equivalent
 ```
   POST /currencyformat
 ```